(idiom: an expression used when someone does not approve of or enjoy something that other people enjoy).

 Healthy public education is both secular and inclusive.
 Our public schools should reflect our diverse, multicultural communities and work thoughtfully to be sure every child sees themselves in what is taught, highlighted and celebrated.
 In 2019, Abacus Data reported that 87% of Canadians celebrate Christmas.
 An increasing number participate in Christmas as a secular event rather than a religious holiday, and 8 in 10 Canadians responded that they will decorate their homes for the holiday.
 Public schools should not have nativity displays nor promote religion, but it seems simplistic to ban Santa in a society where the great majority will participate in this ubiquitous ‘holiday season’.
 It also seems worthwhile to highlight the universal themes of helping those less fortunate, being thoughtful and giving, spending time with friends and family, and sharing a traditional meal together.

 Recognizing and celebrating our diversity are very important, and strengthening the Canadian mosaic should be an additive process.
 This is unlikely to be accomplished by eliminating traditions and celebrations important to many Canadians.
 First Nations, Inuit and Métis Peoples have long hosted feasts, dances and ceremonies around Winter Solstice, and many Indigenous communities have fused these with Christmas celebrations.
 We should also understand that when people gather around a fire, or beside a decorated evergreen tree, holly and mistletoe; enjoy a winter feast and merriment, and participate in gift giving, they are taking part in pagan Yule traditions that stretch back thousands of years — long before the story of Christianity.
-Our schools must continue to teach and increase visibility for Kwanzaa, Hanukkah, Yom Kippur, Lunar or Chinese New Year, Black History Month, Ramadan, Eid al-Adha, Diwali, Vaisakhi, National Indigenous Peoples Day and other cultural celebrations connected to the local community, and understand that several are deeply connected to different faiths.
+Our schools must continue to teach and increase visibility for Kwanzaa, Hanukkah, Yom Kippur, Lunar or Chinese New Year, Black History Month, Ramadan, Eid al-Adha, Diwali, Vaisakhi, National Indigenous Peoples Day and other cultural celebrations connected to the local community.
+We should also understand that several are deeply connected to different faiths.
 All are important to help us understand, include and unite Canadians and strengthen our sense of community.
 While examining traditions is a very healthy exercise, not allowing a Christmas tree and Santa Claus seems misguided.
 This too is us.

 Season’s Greetings.
 Happy Holidays.
 Happy Quviasukvik.
 Happy Yule.
 Merry Christmas.
 Chag Sameach.
 Happy Kwanzaa.
 Happy New Year!